Betting Breakdown: Player props and popular teams to watch Saturday night in the NHL | TSN

 Betting Breakdown: Player props and popular teams to watch Saturday night in the NHL

-The first Saturday of 2025 is a busy one in the NHL with 12 games taking place.
+We have another loaded Saturday in the NHL with 12 games dropping the puck after 7pm est tonight.

-The first game to get the action going sees the Washington Capitals host the New York Rangers as the subplot of Alex Ovechkin’s chase to break Wayne Gretzky’s goal scoring record really starts to take center stage.
+While Alex Ovechkin and his chase of Wayne Gretzky’s all-time scoring record has been stealing headlines lately we can’t ignore what his longtime ‘rival’ Sidney Crosby has been doing either.

-After missing six weeks with a broken leg, Ovechkin has hit the ground running in his return with three goals in four games and now sits 24 goals away from becoming the leagues all-time leading scorer.
+The Penguins captain has four goals and 16 points in his last 10 games and is trying to lead his team to the playoffs for the first time since 2022, they are currently +280 to make the postseason.

 PLAYER PROPS TO MONITOR

-This week I have three player props that have cashed in seven of their last 10 games while also having good head-to-head matchups.
+This week I have three player props that have cashed in 75 per cent of their last 20 games while also having good head-to-head matchups.

 PLAYER PROPS TO MONITOR